BotMill/fb-botmill/CONTRIBUTING.md

 If you want to contribute, drop us an email at alvin.reyes@botmill.io OR donato.rimenti@botmill.io.

-Basic Steps if you want to contribute.
+**Basic Steps if you want to contribute.**

-- Forked our project.
+- Forked the master branch to your user repo.
-- Introduce/code your tasks.
+- Introduce/code your task.
+- Commit your changes with "Resolved #<issueno>"
 - Submit a pull requests.
 Make sure that you only have 1 single commit for every pull request.

+**Pull request and commit messages**
+- All commits should have a "Resolved #<issueno>" on the message.
+- All pull request should only have one commit.
+Multiple commits won't be accepted.
+- Make sure to put a good message on your commit.
+This may or may be used as part of the release notes.

+**Important things to note**
+- All commits will trigger a CI build using your branch.
+It should pass that before we begin reviewing your code.
+- All commits should have proper documentation.

 **<h3>Bot Examples</h3>**
 We would really appreciate it if you can share the bots that you made using our framework, just like the many people who ask us to show case theirs.